 Located in Cambridge, Massachusetts, in the United States, Harvard University was founded in 1636, making it the oldest university in the United States, and has more than 300,000 alumni worldwide.
 Its notable alumni include 32 heads of state, 47 Pulitzer Prize winners and 49 Nobel Laureates.
-The school has a long-standing reputation as one of the best universities in the world - it has been ranked #1 for 14 straight years on Academic Ranking of World Universities (ARWU) from 2003-2016, and many of Harvard's programs and graduate schools have been ranked #1 by U.S. News and World Report, including its medical school and its economics and biological sciences graduate programs, for 2017.
+The school has a long-standing reputation as one of the best universities in the world - it has been ranked #1 for 17 straight years on Academic Ranking of World Universities (ARWU) from 2003-2019, and many of Harvard's programs and graduate schools have been ranked #1 by U.S. News and World Report, including its medical school and its economics and neuroscience graduate programs, between the years of 2017 and 2019.
 Its degree programs are offered through 11 academic schools and the Radcliffe Institute for Advanced Study.

 University of Oxford

 The University of Oxford in Oxford, England, is the oldest university in the English-speaking world and has been listed among the top universities in the world for more than nine centuries.
-Oxford was ranked first in the world by the Times Higher Education's World University Rankings for 2016 and was placed in the seventh spot on the Academic Ranking of World Universities list the same year.
+Oxford was ranked first in the world by the Times Higher Education's World University Rankings for 2020.
 Oxford students represent more than 140 nationalities, and 95% of students secure a job or enroll in further study within six months of graduating.

 California Institute of Technology

 More commonly known as Caltech, the U.S.'s California Institute of Technology is a world-renowned research university with a reputation for intense academics.
 Globally known facilities on this campus include the Jet Propulsion Laboratory, Seismological Lab and International Observatory Network.
-In 2016, the school was ranked #2 by the Times Higher Education list of world universities and was #8 on the Academic Ranking of World Universities list.
+In 2020, the school was ranked #2 by the Times Higher Education list of world universities.

 Columbia University, established in 1754, is one of New York - and the world's - oldest learning institutions.
-As the 9th best college on the 2016 Academic Ranking of World Universities, it's known around the world as one of the top schools.
+It's known around the world as one of the top schools.
 It's organized into twenty different schools of learning and features research outposts globally.
-Times Higher Education also ranks Columbia 16th on their list of world universities in 2016.
+Times Higher Education also ranks Columbia 16th on their list of world universities in 2020.